clublettreurs/cure-script/config/docs/en/54-irregularities-how-they-work-見る-見られる-見れる-見える-聞く-聞ける-聞こえる.md

 So what is the difference between the two potential forms, the regular and the irregular potential form?

 Now, in each case here, the irregular potential form is what I'm going to call a forced self-move form.
-Now, as we know from our lesson on the potential *(Lesson 10)*, potential is usually self-move — and if you don't know what <code>self-move</code> is, you should look at the lesson on self-move and other-move verbs too *(Lesson 15)*.
+Now, as we know from our lesson on the potential<sup>[[10]](./10-helper-verbs-the-potential-helper-verb.md)</sup>, potential is usually self-move — and if you don't know what <code>self-move</code> is, you should look at the lesson on self-move and other-move verbs too<sup>[[15]](./15-transitive-intransitive-verbs.md)</sup>.
 They sometimes get called, not exactly accurately, transitive and intransitive.

 So, for example, if we want to say <code>I can read the book</code>, in Japanese we actually say <code>the book does readable to me</code>.
 So we say <code>*(私は)*本が読める</code>.
 This is self-move.